koopjs/koopjs.github.io/docs/setup.md

 Koop uses an in-memory cache by default.
 This is not recommended when running in production.
 A PostGIS cache using [koop-pgcache](https://github.com/koopjs/koop-pgcache) is recommended for all production deployments.
 See [caches](caches.md) for more details.

-### Using Docker

-There is an example of how to get Koop running with PostGIS inside a docker container [here](https://github.com/kpettijohn/koop-docker-example).

 ### Supported Operating Systems

 Koop has been tested on: